Don't you love the performance review?

-Yet, we cannot ignore conducting a performance appraisal as there's plenty of value to be gained from performance reviews when approached properly.
+While performance reviews might not be everyone’s favorite process, we cannot ignore the value to be gained from them when approached properly.

 Performance reviews are opportunities for managers and direct reports to have a purposeful and focused conversation about an employee’s performance, contributions to the organization, and opportunities to improve.

-In the longer term, a properly conducted performance review can increase employee engagement and can lead to an uptick in an employee's performance.
+A properly conducted performance review can increase employee engagement and lead to an uptick in an employee's performance.
 But be aware the opposite impact can occur too!

 How to prepare for a performance review